aura-nw/protocol-rewards/README.md

 - Install `node_modules` by running `yarn install`

-- Set all required environment variables then run `script/deploy-auranetwork/deploy.sh`
+- Set all required environment variables then run `script/deploy-auranetwork/deploy.sh` (read the scripts for more information about what environment variables are needed)